Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Introduction

 \section{Introduction}

 Predicting equity prices has been one of the main challenges for financial economists during the last decades.
-Recently, a plethora of studies emerged that draw a relationship between different macroeconomic and financial fundamentals and the predictability of excess returns \citep{lettau2001consumption, ang2007stock, welch2008comprehensive, dangl2012predictive}.
-While some authors find evidence of predictability, simple models still prove to be extremely difficult to beat when more sophisticated models are adopted.
+A plethora of studies emerged that draw a relationship between different macroeconomic and financial fundamentals and the predictability of excess returns \citep{lettau2001consumption, ang2007stock, welch2008comprehensive, dangl2012predictive}.
+While some authors find evidence of predictability, simple naive benchmarks still prove to be extremely difficult to beat by more sophisticated models.

-In this paper, we aim to predict S\&P 500 excess return by proposing a flexible dynamic regression model. \cite{dangl2012predictive} postulate a time-varying relationship between excess returns $y_t$ and a set of $K$ fundamental predictors in $\bm{X}_t$, given by the following dynamic regression model \citep{west2006bayesian},
+In this paper, we aim to predict S\&P 500 excess returns by proposing a flexible dynamic regression model. \cite{dangl2012predictive} postulate a time-varying relationship between excess returns $y_t$ and a set of $K$ fundamental predictors in $\bm{X}_t$, given by the dynamic regression model